padrinobook/padrinobook/01-04-hello-world.md

 Now, get your hands dirty and start coding.

-First of all we need to install the padrino gem.
-We are using the last stable version of Padrino (during the release of this book it is version **0.11.1**).
+First of all we need to install the *padrino gem*.
+We are using the last stable version of Padrino (during the release of this book it is version **0.11.2**).
 Execute this command.

 {: lang="bash" }